J.D. Fortune: Early life

-Bennison's parents divorced when he was 5 years old and he mostly spent his earlier years with his grandparents while his mom worked shifts for a living.
-Bennison was his estranged father's name.
-He adopted his mother's maiden name upon starting his career in music.
+Bennison's parents divorced when he was five years old and he mostly spent his earlier years with his grandparents while his mom worked shifts for a living.
+Bennison was his estranged father's name; he adopted his mother's maiden name upon starting his career in music.

-He had his early education at Cawthra Park Secondary School and West Pictou Consolidated School but dropped out before graduating after being offered a job on a television show in Toronto,Canada.
+He had his early education at Cawthra Park Secondary School and West Pictou Consolidated School but dropped out before graduating after being offered a job on a television show in Toronto, Canada.

 He began to show his interest in music and performing at a very young age after finding the soundtrack for Kurt Russell's movie Elvis.
 He stated, “That was my video game, my TV, my everything back then, I just listened to that album all day long, every day.”

 Fortune held a number of jobs before finding his way into the music industry; he worked as an extra on the Jerry O'Connell children's show My Secret Identity, worked at a martial art school as a teacher and an Elvis Presley impersonator at a local karaoke bar, and briefly worked as a truck driver.
 At one point he served in the Canadian army as a radio operator for two years.

+Career

-Early Music Career
+Early music career

 Fortune performed at the Friendship Festival and at Toronto's SkyDome in front of 50,000 people.
 He also worked as an entertainer and pop songwriter for an Ontario TV show and Elvis Presley impersonator.
 He fronted a band named JUICe, which recorded an album named In Retrospect.

-Fortune also recorded the song "Always Be In The Game" for the Beyblade V-Force: Let It Rip soundtrack and "Round after Round" for the Beyblade anime series.
+Fortune also recorded the song "Always Be in the Game" for the Beyblade V-Force: Let It Rip soundtrack and "Swing Low Let It Rip" for the Beyblade anime series.